Polymarket Prediction

 What to Watch

-• Comments from Fed officials leading up to the statement may provide insights.
+• Any comments or speeches from Fed officials in the week leading up to the announcement.

 Conclusion